Lawmakers: Fired radio reporter didn't ID herself at meeting

 - Sports on TV & radio: Local listings for Seattle games and events

+UTC spokesman George Heddleston said in a statement the university’s decision to fire Helbert was “based on a violation of journalism ethics.”

+“We believe the newsgathering process must be conducted in a manner that instills trust in the public,” the statement said.
+“Failure to do so undermines journalistic credibility just as much as inaccurate information.”

-The students were advocating against the bathroom bill, which failed to make it out of the Senate Education Committee.
+The Cleveland High School students, who met with Sen. Mike Bell, R-Riceville, and Rep. Kevin Brooks, R-Cleveland, were advocating against the bathroom bill, which later failed to make it out of the Senate Education Committee.

+Cleveland High senior Patrick Pyott said Helbert held out a large microphone at the meeting and was clearly a reporter: “It would be hard to miss her with what she was wearing.”

+Brooks said he wasn’t given explicit notification that a reporter was there.
+He said what he shared with the students was personal and not for the public.

 Information from: Chattanooga Times Free Press, http://www.timesfreepress.com